chromium/chromium/components/client_hints/README.md

 ### Client Hints Infrastructure

-The client hints set is passed into the document on commit from [NavigationRequest::CommitNavigation](/content/browser/renderer_host/navigation_request.cc) to the document and is used in [FrameFetchContext::AddClientHintsIfNecessary](/third_party/blink/renderer/core/loader/frame_fetch_context.cc), where all of the relevant client hint information filled into the headers to be sent.
+The client hints set is passed into the document on commit from [NavigationRequest::CommitNavigation](/content/browser/renderer_host/navigation_request.cc) to the document and is used in [FrameFetchContext::AddClientHintsIfNecessary](/third_party/blink/renderer/core/loader/frame_fetch_context.cc), where all of the relevant client hint information gets filled into the headers to be sent.

 ### Critical-CH response header